-Our group’s interests have been focused on the behavior of liquid, colloidal and living systems on length scales that are much greater than atomic.
-Currently, our main effort has been directed at understanding the social behavior of microbes along with the physicochemical systems that enables their intercellular communication.
+Our group’s soft matter interests have been focused on the behavior of liquid, colloidal and living systems on length scales that are much greater than atomic.
+Currently, our main effort in biological physics has been directed at understanding the social behavior of microbes along with the physicochemical systems that enables their intercellular communication.
 We have been particularly interested in the remarkable transition from unicellular to multicellular life that the organism Dictyostelium discoideum (“Dicty’’) makes in reaction to the removal of its food supply.
 Recent work by graduate researcher Igor Segota exploited microfluidic technology to measure key elements of the signal-response system necessary for this transition to social life.
 Specifically, we have been studying the movement of individual amoebae in response to a static gradient of a signaling chemical.
 Based on earlier work by graduate researcher Elijah Bogart and with assistance from undergraduate researchers Archana Rachakonda, Catherine Lussenhop, Eitan Neidich and Surin Mong, Segota has shown (for this and other work described here, please see our recent papers) that there is a failure in current theory for the fidelity of information passing in such systems.
 Our current efforts are aimed at replacing this flawed application of Shannon’s theory of communication.

 Segota has also argued that the biochemical circuitry responsible for low noise signal detection is critically occurring just outside the cell where the most recent microfluidic techniques aimed at quantitative measurement could be ruining the apparatus by sweeping it away.
 He is therefore preparing new experiments that explore the signal processing that chemical-sensing cells perform in the intercellular medium.
 In other work recent undergraduate researchers Emily Lawson and Ryan Monaghan and graduate researcher Kayvon Daie have been altering the signaling medium through which extracellular messages may pass and discovering the consequent changes in the means by which Dicty manage to congregate.
 These perturbations have exploited novel wetting and microfluidic environments.
 We have also developed theory to match these observations by considering the problem of synchronizing many oscillators via long range chemical signaling.